msrsan/markoblog/menu/startupVC.md

 layout: page
 title: Startup / VC
 ---
-Here is a list of blog posts with a Startup or VC background.
+Here is a list of blog posts with a Startup or VC topics.

 <ul class="posts">
   {% for post in site.posts %}